 Sharon graduated with a BFA from the School of the Art Institute of Chicago and an MFA from Yale University School of Art.
 Her work has been exhibited in numerous venues including the Aldrich Contemporary Art Museum, the Drawing Center, Carnegie Mellon University, Weisman Art Museum, National Gallery of Art, Birmingham Museum of Art, Weatherspoon Art Museum and the Kemper Museum of Contemporary Art.

 Louden's work is held in major public and private collections including the Whitney Museum of American Art, National Gallery of Art, Neuberger Museum of Art, Arkansas Arts Center, Yale University Art Gallery, Weatherspoon Art Museum, and the Museum of Fine Arts, Houston, among others.
-Recent additions to museum collections include a painting from the “Community” series acquired by the National Gallery of Art, a drawing by the Henry Art Gallery at University of Washington in Seattle, WA and three drawings by the University of Wyoming Art Museum in Laramie, WY.
-Sharon’s painting newly acquired by the National Gallery of Art was on display in a group exhibition of entitled The Interior Life: Recent Acquisitions through September 10, 2023.
+Recent additions to museum collections include a painting from the “Community” series, acquired by the National Gallery of Art in 2013 and shown in a group exhibition, entitled The Interior Life: Recent Acquisitions, a drawing by the Henry Art Gallery at University of Washington in Seattle, WA, and three drawings by the University of Wyoming Art Museum in Laramie, WY.

 Her work has also been written about in the New York Times, Art in America, Washington Post, Sculpture Magazine, ARTnews and the Philadelphia Inquirer, as well as other publications.
 She has participated in residencies at Tamarind Institute, Urban Glass, Franconia Sculpture Park, Society of the Four Arts and Art Omi.